-- Type-1 Diabetes is an autoimmune condition, which occurs when the immune system damages the insulin producing cells in the pancreas.
-This condition is treated with insulin replacement via injections or a continuous infusion of insulin via a pump.
-Without insulin treatment, type-1 diabetes is life threatening. - Type-2 Diabetes occurs when either insulin is not working effectively (insulin resistance) or the pancreas does not produce sufficient insulin (or a combination of both).
+• Type-2 Diabetes occurs when either insulin is not working effectively (insulin resistance) or the pancreas does not produce sufficient insulin (or a combination of both).
 Type-2 diabetes accounts for between 85 and 90 per cent of all cases of diabetes and usually develops in adults over the age of 45 years but is increasingly occurring at a younger age.
 Type-2 diabetes is unlikely to be seen in children under the age of 4 years old.

-Busy Bees employees will know which children are diagnosed with diabetes, the location of their monitoring equipment, diabetes Medical Management Plans and any prescribed medications, and the location of glucose foods or sweetened drinks to treat hypoglycaemia (low blood glucose), e.g. glucose tablets, glucose jellybeans, etc. Busy Bees will ensure employees are trained by an external diabetic approved trainer to recognise the symptoms of a diabetic emergency and treat appropriately, perform finger-prick blood glucose or urinalysis monitoring as required, and will act by following the child's diabetes Medical Management Plan.
+Busy Bees employees will know which children are diagnosed with diabetes, the location of their monitoring equipment, diabetes Medical Management Plans and any prescribed medications, and the location of glucose foods or sweetened drinks to treat hypoglycaemia (low blood glucose), e.g., glucose tablets, glucose jellybeans, etc. Busy Bees will ensure employees are trained by an external diabetic approved trainer to recognise the symptoms of a diabetic emergency and treat appropriately, perform finger-prick blood glucose or urinalysis monitoring as required, and will act by following the child's diabetes Medical Management Plan.

-Families are required to provide an adequate supply of approved medication, glucose foods and equipment for their child and remains in date at all times.
+Families are required to provide an adequate supply of approved medication, glucose foods and equipment for their child and always remains in date.